WooSun295/Projects-Capstone-Projects/Capstone Project/pokewiki/README.md

 `/`: General blank welcome page, navbar is always present

-`/[pokemon, ability, item, berry]`: Shows a list, with pictures of applicable, of all things in the category
+`/[pokemon, ability, item, berry]`: Shows a list, with pictures of applicable, of all things in the category `/[pokemon, ability, item, berry]/:id`: Shows the details for the specified item.
+Pokemon and ability have links in their detailed pages going from one to another

+`/:username`: Shows user's details, and any favorited pokemon the user has (requires token)